Energy Catalyst round 11

 This can include:

-• creating new energy access in unserved regions
+• creating new clean energy access in unserved regions

-• improving existing access to provide a more reliable service
+• improving existing access to provide a more clean and reliable service

 • Your project must target one or more of the following eligible countries: